Purpose and Integrity for Sustainable Success in Turbulent Times

 A higher meaning or reason that keeps people united, supporting each other without fear through success and failure (Sun Tzu).

-The Chinese character is etymologically constructed out of the elements “foot” hence “to pass over”, “to go over” and “head” (hair and eye together), therefore “foremost” carrying the meaning “to lead” in the sense of to give direction, so combined, “to give direction to your steps”, “to give direction to life”, hence “purpose”, or even, “ultimate purpose”.
-A fundamental idea is that the greater can be reached through the lesser.
+Dào (道) is composed of two elements: “foot”, “moving” or “leading through”, and, “head” (hair and eye together) carrying the meaning “to lead” in the sense of to give direction, so combined, “to give direction to your steps”, “to give direction to life”, hence “purpose”.

-道 (dào) means (ultimate) purpose, to give direction; path, road, way; commands, guide, method, principle, steps in a process; morality, reason, truth; say, speak, talk, tell, verbalise; courses in a meal.
+道 (dào) means purpose, to give direction; guiding a river to prevent it from flooding the banks (one of the earliest usages); path, road, way; commands, guide, method, principle, steps in a process; morality, reason, truth; say, speak, talk, tell, verbalise; courses in a meal.

-The characteristics of a System capable of coping with a wide variety of physical extremes with the entire System rapidly adapting to a changing Environment in order to exist (Holling).
+The characteristics of a System capable of coping with a wide variety of physical extremes with the entire System rapidly adapting to a changing Environment in order to exist (Holling); see also Ecological Resilience, Engineering Resilience, Fluid, Fragile and Robust.

 Organisation of oneself or itself, often in relation to Purpose.
 Spontaneity thus conceived entails both self-creativity and co-creativity.
 Spontaneous social and political order emerges under non-coercive actions by effective leaders (Ames & Hall).